 The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
-For example the practice had worked closely with the local volunteer driver service for the last ten years ensuring that patients could access the practice or the local hospital.
-In the previous year the volunteer driver service had made 906 journeys for patients of the practice.
+For example, the practice provides 24-hour blood pressure monitoring for patients suspected of having high blood pressure, to avoid patients having to travel to hospital to have this test set up.
+Some of the GPs in the practice were clinical directors on the CCG board.